mathiasertl/django-xmpp-account/README.md

     response times.
 10. Facebook and Twitter integration via "Share" and "Tweet" buttons.
 Buttons use [Shariff](https://github.com/heiseonline/shariff) to protect users privacy.
+11. Fabric file for fast and automated deployment of updates.

 This project currently only interacts with ejabberd servers (either via the `ejabberdctl` command line tool or via the `ejabberd_xmlrpc` plugin), because